JarneT-2159795/seis-jarnethys-martijnsnoeks/01-wasm-vm.md

 ```

-##### Decoding signed integers
+#### Decoding signed integers

-Decoding a signed integer follows the same steps as for an unsigned integer except when we have read all the bytes we perform a sign extension.
+Decoding a signed integer follows the same steps as an unsigned integer except when we have read all the bytes we perform a sign extension.
 Sign extension increases the amount of bits of a binary number while also preserving it's sign and value.
 As we have a binary number represented by it's two's complement we insert bits to the left with the same value as the sign bit.
 When the sign bit is low we don't have to perform this operation because the bits that are not represented will be zero automatically.
 An important note when decoding 64 bit integers is to cast the result of the bitwise and between the byte and 0111 1111 to a 64 bit integer before performing the bitwise or with the result.
-Otherwise a bitwise or between a 64 and 32 bit integer will be performed resulting in wrong results.
+Otherwise a bitwise or between a 64 and 32 bit integer will be performed resulting in wrong and unpredictable results.
 Again a C++ implementation as shown.

 1. Read a byte
 2. Perform a bitwise or with 0111 1111 to only keep the seven bits that represent part of the number